codeforamerica/ohana-web-search/README.md

 * by reviewing patches
 * [financially](https://secure.codeforamerica.org/page/contribute)

-## Submitting an Issue
+### Submitting an Issue
 We use the [GitHub issue tracker](https://github.com/codeforamerica/ohana-web-search/issues) to track bugs and features.
 Before submitting a bug report or feature request, check to make sure it hasn't already been submitted.
 When submitting a bug report, please include a [Gist](https://gist.github.com/) that includes a stack trace and any details that may be necessary to reproduce the bug, including your gem version, Ruby version, and operating system.
 Ideally, a bug report should include a pull request with failing specs.

-## Submitting a Pull Request
+### Submitting a Pull Request
-1. [Fork the repository.][fork]
+1. **Fork:** [Fork the repository][fork] to create a copy on your GitHub account.
-2. [Create a topic branch.][branch]
+2. **Branch:** [Create a topic branch][branch]; your version of the code that you'll edit.
-3. Add specs for your unimplemented feature or bug fix.
+3. **Spec:** Add testing specs for your unimplemented feature or bug fix in the `/spec/` directory.
-4. Run `rspec`.
-If your specs pass, return to step 3.
+4. **Test to fail:** Run `rspec`.
+If your specs pass, return to **step 3**.
 In the spirit of Test-Driven Development, you want to write a failing test first, then implement the feature or bug fix to make the test pass.
-5. Implement your feature or bug fix.
+5. **Implement:** Implement your feature or bug fix.
-6. Run `rspec`.
-If your specs fail, return to step 5.
+6. **Test to pass:** Run `rspec`.
+If your specs fail, return to **step 5**.
-7. Run `metric_fu -r`.
+7. _(If applicable)_ **Clean up Ruby code:** Run `metric_fu -r`.
 This will go through all the files in the app and analyze the code quality and check for things like trailing whitespaces and hard tabs.
 When it's done, it will open a page in your browser with the results.
 Click on `Cane` and `Rails Best Practices` to check for files containing trailing whitespaces and hard tabs.
 If you use Sublime Text 2, you can use the [TrailingSpaces](https://github.com/SublimeText/TrailingSpaces) plugin to highlight the trailing whitespaces and delete them.
 If the report complains about "hard tabs" in a file, change your indentation to `spaces` by clicking on `Tabs: 2` at the bottom of your Sublime Text 2 window, then selecting `Convert Indentation to Spaces`.
 As for the code itself, we try to follow [GitHub's Ruby styleguide](https://github.com/styleguide/ruby).
+8. _(If applicable)_ **Clean up JavaScript code:** Run `rake jshint` to check JavaScript code quality.
-8. Add, commit, and push your changes.
+9. **Commit changes:** Add, commit, and push your changes.
-9. [Submit a pull request.][pr]
+10. **Pull request:** [Submit a pull request][pr] to send your changes to this repository for review.

 [fork]: http://help.github.com/fork-a-repo/
 [branch]: http://learn.github.com/p/branching.html